-Outside Director (Audit and Supervisory Committee Member) Number of Shares Held: 0 shares He possesses expert knowledge and experience as a certified public accounting and in tax accounting and has helped ensure the soundness of Company management as a director serving as an outside director and Audit and Supervisory Committee member.
-He will be expected to supervise management from an objective standpoint independent of the executive officers.
+Outside Director (Audit and Supervisory Committee Member) mber of Shares Held: 0 shares

+He possesses expert knowledge and He possesses expert knowledge and experience as a certified public accounting and in tax accounting and has helped ensure the soundness of Company management as a director serving as an outside director and Audit and Supervisory Committee member.
+He will be expected to supervise management from an objective standpoint independent of the memory in figure. the executive officers.